What does the Teacher's Guide include?

-• It can also be used as a working document, printed in A4 format, allowing teachers to annotate, plan ahead, and make notes throughout the year.
+The Safar Teacher's Guide is a structured planning resource designed to complement the Islamic Studies textbooks and workbooks.
+It outlines what to teach across the academic year, organised by term and gives teachers everything they need to deliver lessons with confidence, consistency and purpose.
+It can also be used as a working document, printed in A4 format, allowing teachers to annotate, plan ahead and make notes throughout the year.

-• Clear learning objectives and outcomes for each lesson.
-These are also differentiated to support varying levels of student ability.
-You’ll find:
+Every lesson includes clear learning objectives and outcomes, differentiated to support varying levels of student ability:

 • Objectives that all students are expected to achieve